andrewCluey/devops-agent/README.md

 Once created, save the agent name, endpoint and model name using the environment vars that are defined below.
 You can use the `devops-agent.py` script if you wish as this will create an agent in the foundry.

-Currently, the 'ask-devops' script reads the diff from a file named changes.txt, this requires a `git diff` to be saved to this file, then you can go right ahead and run `ask-devops.py`, this will submit the content of the changes.txt file to the agent.
-The agent has the instructions of what to do.
-If using the devops-agent.py script, then it will provide a summary and advice based on this content.
+You can interact with the agent using a variety of methods, but for this use case we want to integrate the agent into a pipeline.
+So we have a Python script called 'ask-devops.py'.
+This script reads the content of a file named changes.txt (the intention is that this is the result of a `git diff`).
+Running the `ask-devops.py` script will submit the content of the changes.txt file to the agent.
+The agent has been instructed to review this file, and provide a sumamry.
+If the agent was created using the devops-agent.py script, then it will provide a summary and advice based on the git diff content.

 ## pre-requisites